Skip to Content

 How to get to Stow-on-the-Wold

-By public transport: The nearest train stations to Stow-on-the-Wold are Kingham and Moreton-in-Marsh, both of which are on a direct line from London Paddington.
-You can reach Stow by the 802 bus from Kingham or the 801 from Moreton-in-Marsh, both of which take 15 minutes.
-If you’re travelling at the weekend, Sunday bus services are limited so you may need to take a taxi.
+The nearest train stations to Stow-on-the-Wold are in Kingham and Moreton-in-Marsh, both of which are on a direct line from London Paddington.
+You can reach Stow on the Pulhams 802 bus from Kingham or the Pulhams 801 from Moreton-in-Marsh, both of which take 15 minutes (though bus services on Sundays are limited and only run between May and September).

 Save for later